Grades 6-8

 World & European history (1400-1700), Age of Exploration, Reformation, the Renaissance, forms of poetry, research papers, algebra, meteorology, astronomy, chemistry, physiology, physics, geography of Africa & Europe, Spanish, choral singing & orchestra, perspective drawing, Platonic solids, sewing puppets & slippers, woodworking, modeling the human hand & foot in clay, motets, madrigals & oratorios, team sports & other movement.

 Each Grade participates in community service for a particular community organization.
-Community outreach work by 7th Grade is with WIN.
+Community outreach work by 7th Grade is with Yeshe Long Buddhist Center.

 Regional Waldorf Event - Renaissance Fair